Click here for information on becoming a BCMA Webinar Sponsor.

 BC Museums Week was perfectly situated in the international museum calendar as it included International Museum Day (IMD), an ICOM-sanctioned celebration now in its 40th year that takes place annually on May 18.

 To learn more about BC Museums Week and IMD, click here.

 Our spring regional workshops will focus on emergency preparedness for fires, floods and earthquakes.
 Learn from the experts and begin, or refine, an emergency plan for your museum, gallery, archive, cultural centre or heritage site.
 Workshops will take place in Nanaimo, Penticton, and Prince George.
 For more information and to register, click here

-The BC Museums Association is honoured to support this important symposium organized by the Royal BC Museum in partnership with the First Peoples’ Cultural Council.
-On March 29–31, 2017, Indigenous organizations, cultural practitioners, scholars, museum and archive professionals will convene in Kelowna to review past and current efforts and begin the process of identifying long-term strategies and resources required for First Nations to successfully secure the return of ancestral remains, sacred objects and intangible cultural heritage.
-Visit the symposium website or read the Repatriation Symposium Invitation (PDF) for more information on the event and how to register.
+The BC Museums Association was honoured to support this important symposium organized by the Royal BC Museum in partnership with the First Peoples’ Cultural Council.
+On March 29–31, 2017, Indigenous organizations, cultural practitioners, scholars, museum and archive professionals convened in Kelowna to review past and current efforts and begin the process of identifying long-term strategies and resources required for First Nations to successfully secure the return of ancestral remains, sacred objects and intangible cultural heritage.
+Visit the symposium website or read the Repatriation Symposium Invitation (PDF) for more information on the event.

 April 22 was a full day of dialogue at the Canada 150 Provincial Forum produced in partnership with Royal Roads University with support from the BC Heritage Branch and the Archives Association of BC.
 Check out all the Canada 150 Provincial Forum resources we gathered and produced here.